keepforever/code-snip/README.md

 ### The basic architecture is simple.
 The 'Your Snips' page is a scrollable library of the snips you've entered.
 The 'Add Snip' and 'Search Snip' pages are self explanatory.

-### The one feature that makes this program unique is the display of the metadata that you have the option to decorate each snippet you add to your library.
+### What makes Snip Snarf unique is the way you leverage the metadata entered at snippet creation.
+You can browse at a glace or hop over to the search page to dig deeper.
+I intend to add a bunch of filter options in future releases.

-### When the application spins up, it takes every word entered for a snippet, code, name, keywords, etc. and creates a 'word soup' array, which is then used by a rudimentary searching algorithm I wrote to scan each word for exact or partial matches and displays the relevant snips.
+### When the application spins up, it takes every word entered for a snippet: code, name, keywords, etc. and creates a 'word soup' array, which is then used by a rudimentary searching algorithm I wrote to scan each word for exact or partial matches and displays the relevant snips.

 ## What's Next?